grishahovhanyan/nestjs-architecture/README.md

 - **`npm run lint`**: Executes ESLint to check for code quality issues and ensure that the code adheres to the defined coding standards.

+- **`npm run lint`**: Runs ESLint and automatically fixes fixable issues in the code, ensuring it complies with the project's coding rules.

 - **`npm run build`**: Compiles TypeScript files into JavaScript and outputs the results into the `dist` folder, preparing the application for deployment.

 - **`npm run start`**: Starts the NestJS application in production mode using the compiled files from the `dist` folder.